Spray painting

 4

-Cut pieces of tape to cover areas of the garment that you don't want to paint, such as the label, logos or buttons.
+Cut pieces of tape to cover areas of the garment that you don't want to paint, such as the label, logos, or buttons.
 The tape creates a barrier so that the paint does not adhere to the areas below it.
+For intricate designs, consider using stencils alongside the tape for sharper lines and patterns.

 5